Letter 735: This man Pandorus is from Cilicia -- dead last in wealth, but first in desire for learning.

 education booksproperty economics

-He has come now to see his small homeland, to spend time with his father, and to present himself to you.
-Receive the young man kindly and share with him what befits someone his age.
-And if he should want to display some of his work, lend him your ears and extend a hand.
+Now, therefore, he has come both to see his small fatherland and to be together with his father and to present himself to you.
+Receive the young man kindly, then, and impart to him the things that befit men of such standing; and if indeed he should wish to display something of his own, both lend him your ears and stretch out your hand to him.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.